Mahmoud Khalil in Conversation with Karen Attiah

 Description:

-As part of our 20th anniversary celebration, Busboys and Poets is proud to host a special conversation between prominent Palestinian activist Mahmoud Khalil and Karen Attiah, award-winning journalist and global thought leader.
+As part of our 20th anniversary celebration, Busboys and Poets is proud to host a special conversation between prominent Palestinian activist Mahmoud Khalil and Karen Attiah, a journalist and Founder of the Resistance Study Series.

 Mahmoud Khalil, recently released after more than 100 days in U.S. immigration detention, is pursuing legal action against the government while continuing his advocacy for Palestinian rights and free expression.